-Whenever we go dragon hunting at Abergavenny Castle, we always go clockwise for some reason, starting along the ruined walls.
-We check the holes and nooks and crannies in the walls for the dragon.
-We check the outside of the walls and also gated entrances.
+Whenever we used to go dragon hunting at Abergavenny Castle, we always went clockwise for some reason, starting along the ruined walls.
+We’d check the holes and nooks and crannies in the walls for the dragon.
+We’d check the outside of the walls and also the gated entrances.

-On our most recent adventure dragon hunting at Abergavenny Castle, we started at the main ruins and BattleKid checked all the usual places.
+On one of our adventures dragon hunting at Abergavenny Castle, we started at the main ruins and our son checked all the usual places.
 Not finding the dragon where he initially thought it might be, he took a moment to reflect and think hard about where he might be hiding.
 Cue camera time for me!

 - Abergavenny Castle ruins and the museum are free to visit and are located near the main car parks of Abergavenny town.